SH1268/Earnings_Statistics/Deploying.md

 > IMPORTANT: run the following commands from the root directory of your repository!

-Use the command-line (instructions below) to create a new application server, specifying a unique name (e.g. "unemployment-app-123", but yours will need to be different):
+Use the command-line (instructions below) to create a new application server, specifying a unique name:

 ```sh
 heroku create earnings-app-f2022 # choose your own unique name!